siirila/toolshed_talk/slides/overview.md

 ## Opinion
 ESLint is the most versatile option

+---

 # Concatenator, Minifiers, & Source Maps
-Create few files and smaller file size for the browser to download
+Create fewer and smaller files for the browser to download

 A very basic form of obfuscation